ZacharyWesterman/paisley/README.md

 Every comment annotation starts with `@`.
 They will look something like the following:
 ```
-#Some example subroutine
+#Some example function
 #@param n number The number to square.
 #@return number The square of the input number.
-subroutine square
+function square
 	return {@1 * @1}
 end
 ```

 The following is a complete list of annotations and what their effects are:
-- `@brief` : Indicate a single-line description of a subroutine, separate from the full description.
+- `@brief` : Indicate a single-line description of a function, separate from the full description.
-- `@param` : Indicate a subroutine parameter of a specific type.
+- `@param` : Indicate a function parameter of a specific type.
 This is a type hint and is not enforced.
-- `@return` : Indicate a subroutine return value of a specific type.
+- `@return` : Indicate a function return value of a specific type.
-- `@mutate` : Indicate that this subroutine mutates the given variable(s) (e.g. `#@mutate var1 var2`)
+- `@mutate` : Indicate that this function mutates the given variable(s) (e.g. `#@mutate var1 var2`)
-- `@allow-elision`: Allow this subroutine to be overridden by external code.
+- `@allow-elision`: Allow this function to be overridden by external code.
-- `@export` : Don't mark this subroutine or variable as dead code.
+- `@export` : Don't mark this function or variable as dead code.
 Only used when running Paisley as a language server.
 - `@plasma`: Apply the `--plasma` flag to the current compilation unit.
 - `@shell`: Apply the `--shell` flag to the current compilation unit.
 - `@sandbox`: Apply the `--sandbox` flag to the current compilation unit.